T

 viewpoint

-Take the Fløibanen funicular up Mount Fløyen for breathtaking panoramic views of Bergen, its surrounding islands, and fjords.
-There are also hiking trails and a restaurant at the top.
+Take the Fløibanen funicular up Mount Fløyen for breathtaking panoramic views of Bergen, the surrounding fjords, and islands.
+Explore the walking trails at the top, enjoy the fresh mountain air, and capture stunning photographs.

 4. Evening